scuzzydude/asimov/asimov.md

 ## Canada

 Canada, I'm not exactly talking forgiveness here, but a permanent cease fire.
 The truth is, I like Canada.
-It's a beautiful country, the people are nice, and I've always enjoyed visitingI've been civil, I haven't smacked down any of modern-day Canadian heroes, though it was challenging, as there are so many easy targets.[^66]
+It's a beautiful country, the people are nice, and I've always enjoyed visiting.
+I've been civil, I haven't smacked down any of modern-day Canadian heroes, though it was challenging, as there are so many easy targets.[^66]

+You stole *The Dream* from Houston, but that was a long time ago, and he came back home.

 Canada, I'll make you a deal.
 I'll lay off the Canadian trash-talk, all you got to do is send George Springer back home, we really miss him.
-I know he went there voluntarily, but he's young, he can always come back home.
+I know he went there voluntarily, but he's young, he can always come back home, just like Olajuwon.
 George, Whataburger will give you some gravy to go with your fries, all you got do I ask.
-Only explanation I could think of.
+Only explanation I could think of.[^67]

 ## Yankees